prateeknigam9/LDAP_Flask/README.md

 # LDAP_Flask
-This Repository Contains Ldap based authentication and a search flask page among ldap users
+This Repository Contains an application for Ldap based authentication and a LDAP search flask page among ldap users